lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 <div class="alert alert-info">

 `@lit-labs/signals` does not contain a signal-aware `repeat()` directive yet.
-Changes to the contents arrays will perform a full render until then.
+Changes to the contents of arrays will perform full renders until then.

 </div>